Epic-Fight/EpicFight-Docs/docs/Misc/skills.en.md

 * You can block attacks by pressing the default use item key [default = Right Mouse Button]<br>
 * While blocking a hit, you get stunned for a short time<br>
 * As consecutive blocks are performed without pauses, stamina use increases (x0.6 to x1.2)<br>
-* Learn Energizing Guard or Active Guard skills to reduce consecutive block penalties<br>
+* Learn Parrying or Impact Guard skills to reduce consecutive block penalties<br>

 <center>